bbauska/meta-react-basics/README.md

 ## Note

-The DOM &lt;button&gt; element's onClick attribute has a special meaning to React because it is a built-in component.
+The DOM <button> element's onClick attribute has a special meaning to React because it is a built-in component.
 For custom components like Square, the naming is up to you.
 You could give any name to the Square's onSquareClick prop or Board's handleClick function, and the code would